TheNoviceProspect/ObsidianVault/Common Setups/Linux machine setup.md

+### Please be aware that you should be replacing the name smzb *everytime* you see it in the scripts

 this all assumes a 'debian-esque' Linux such as ubuntu or linux mint and other such derivatives.
 ```bash
 apt update; apt upgrade -yq; apt dist-upgrade -yq; apt full-upgrade -yq; apt autoremove --purge -yq; apt autoclean -yq